stephenp24/irtree/TECHNICAL.md

 What are the data we're using to identify if the node is unique?
 - `data_item`
+  Data item represent unique data contained in the node
 - `path`
+  Path represent uniqueness of the node, there should never be two nodes that shares the same path
 - `weight`
+  Weight determines the position among its siblings and the resolving order
 - `location`
+  Location handles the LazyLoad of the data

 What we don't need:
 - `name`